jgreener64/pdb-benchmarks/README.md

 * For most purposes, particularly work on small numbers of files, the speed of the programs will not hold you back.
 In this case use the language/package you are most familiar with.
 * For fast parsing, use a binary format such as [MMTF](http://mmtf.rcsb.org) or [binaryCIF](https://github.com/dsehnal/BinaryCIF).
-* Whilst mmCIF became the standard PDB archive format in 2014, and is a very flexible archive format, that does not mean that it the best choice for all of bioinformatics. mmCIF files take up a lot of space on disk, are slowest to read and do not yet work with many bioinformatics tools.
+* Whilst mmCIF became the standard PDB archive format in 2014, and is a very flexible archive format, that does not mean that it is the best choice for all of bioinformatics. mmCIF files take up a lot of space on disk, are slowest to read and do not yet work with many bioinformatics tools.
-* If you are analysing ensembles of proteins use packages with that functionality, such as ProDy or Bio3D, rather than writing the code yourself.
+* If you are analysing ensembles of proteins then use packages with that functionality, such as ProDy or Bio3D, rather than writing the code yourself.

 ## Contributing